 Most of our current revenues are related to our humanization patents.
 At an oral hearing in March 2000, the Opposition Division of the European Patent Office decided to revoke the broad claims of our first European humanization patent.
 We have appealed this decision.
 Until our appeal is resolved, we may be limited in our ability to collect royalties or to negotiate future licensing or collaborative research and development arrangements based on this and our other humanization patents.
 Moreover, if our appeal is unsuccessful, our ability to collect royalties on European sales of antibodies humanized by others would depend on the scope and validity of our second European patent, whether the antibodies are manufactured in a country outside of Europe where they are covered by one of our patents, and in that case the terms of our license agreements with respect to that situation.
-Also, the Opposition Division's decision could encourage challenges of our related patents in other jurisdictions, including the U.S. This decision may lead some of our licensees to stop making royalty payments or lead potential licensees not to take a license, either of which might result in us initiating formal legal actions to enforce our rights under our humanization patents.
+Also, the Opposition Division's decision could encourage challenges of our related patents in other jurisdictions, including the United States.
+This decision may lead some of our licensees to stop making royalty payments or lead potential licensees not to take a license, either of which might result in us initiating formal legal actions to enforce our rights under our humanization patents.
 In such a situation, a likely defensive strategy to our action would be to challenge our patents in that jurisdiction.
 During the appeals process with respect to our first European patent, if we were to commence an infringement action to enforce that patent, such an action would likely be stayed until the appeal is decided by the European Patent Office.
 As a result, we may not be able to successfully enforce our rights under our European or related U.S. and Japanese patents.
 Eight notices of opposition have been filed with respect to our second European antibody humanization patent and we have filed our response with the European Patent Office.
-Also, three opposition statements were filed with the Japanese Patent Office with respect to our humanization patent issued in Japan in late 1998.
-We received a decision from the Japanese Opposition Board in March 2001, supporting one aspect of the position of the opponents, and we filed a response in September 2001.
-In April 2002, the examiner issued a further Office Action maintaining the earlier decision of the Opposition Board, to which we filed an additional response in May 2002.
-We now await a final decision from the examiner.
-If the examiner maintains her earlier decision, we will have the opportunity to appeal to the Tokyo High Court.
+Oral hearings are scheduled to take place in October 2003.
+Also, three opposition statements were filed with the Japanese Patent Office with respect to our Japanese humanization patent.
+The Japanese Opposition Board's subsequent decision supported one aspect of the position of the opponents, to which we filed two responses.
+Ultimately, we received a final determination from the Japanese Patent Office examiner affirming the Opposition Board's earlier decision.
+We have appealed this decision to the Tokyo High Court.
 The patent will remain valid and enforceable during this appeal process.
 If this appeal is unsuccessful, we will then have an opportunity to appeal to the Japanese Supreme Court.